 - Off/On: Click the toggle button to turn a flow on or off.

-- Actions: Click the elipses in this column next to any flow to access the following options
+- Actions: Click the overflow (...) menu for a flow to access the following options:

 - Edit flow: Opens the flow in Flow Builder.

 - View audit log: Opens an audit log that lists all changes made to the flow.

 - Used by: Opens a list of all integrations throughout the integrator.io environment that use this flow.

 - Download flow: Downloads a ZIP file that contains the flow’s settings.